-The Federal sustainable development plans are major instruments for integrating environment into sectoral policies of the State.
-They pursue the objective of taking into account the social and economic dimensions in the environmental policies and actions carried out at the federal level.
+The 1997 Act defines the federal policy on Sustainable Development and establishes the bodies and tools required for its coordination.
+The Federal sustainable development plans are major instruments for integrating environment into the sectoral policies of the State.
+They aim to incorporate the social and economic dimensions in the federal environmental policies and actions.

-This strategic vision is the result of contributions from all federal stakeholders in sustainable development (CIDD-ICDO, CFDD-FRDO, Task Force of the Planning Bureau, IFDD-FIDO) and consultation with the civil society and the Parliament.
+This strategic vision is the result of contributions from all federal stakeholders in sustainable development (CIDD-ICDO, CFDD-FRDO, Task Force of the Planning Bureau, IFDD-FIDO) and consultation with civil society and the Parliament.

 During this exercise, the federal government took into account the changes in our society (globalization, economic crisis, technological advances, climate change, demographic and social changes, etc.) .
 The cross-sectional nature of problems and challenges coming from the new social realities, requires the mobilization of all federal policies (and even all levels of government).

 The aim of the federal sustainable development stakeholders is to launch an integrated and coherent approach to determine the visions and policies that go beyond the scope of a legislative term.
 This is translated into the federal strategic vision for sustainable development 2050 .